ZILtoid1991/collections-d/README.md

 ### Using as a sorted set

 The template of the SortedList can disable duplicates, which will also enable certain functions, like removal by element.

+With the `searchBy` template function, the SortedSet can be used similarly to an associative array, but with ordering capabilities.

 ## TreeMap and TreeSet